tuebachdinh/tuebachdinh/README.md

 # Hallu! 👋

 I'm Tue Dinh, a second-year student at Aalto University.
-I'm interested in **Machine Learning, IoT, and Signal Processing**.
+I'm interested in **AI, IoT, Signal Processing and HealthCare field**.
 I work on projects that combine **Embedded Systems, Machine Learning, and Signal Processing**.

 ---